 The Import Effect dialog supports multiple sequence file formats. xLights, Light-o-rama S4, S5, SuperStar, Vixen 2, Vixen 3(limited), HLS, LSP, VSA File formats are all supported.

-The following example describes how to use this function to import an effects from an xLights XML sequence.
+The following example describes how to use this function to import an effects from an xLights XSQ/XML sequence.

 This process can be used to

-Open the sequence, click on Render All or Save and then play it.
+Open the sequence, click on Render All and Save the sequence.
 You should be able to see how the lights flow in the layout window.
 Study the sequence and determine which models you wish to copy to your own models.

 Look for the correct quantity of elements in the donor sequence that will match your elements.
 For example If you have 4 windows but the donor sequence has 8, pick the 4 windows that you want to copy.